chinamike65/hugo-tuolesi/content/book3/book3en.md

 235

-When we don’t realize that life is impermanent, even chanting scriptures for the benefit of the world, in order to obtain the fruits of gods and demi-gods. it will be of no use.
+When we don’t realize that life is impermanent, even chanting scriptures for the benefit of the world, in order to obtain the rewards of gods and demi-gods. it will be of no use.

 236

 #### Section 2: The Three Evil Realms of Suffering

-We have already understood that life is impermanent, so have you ever considered, if you really die, where will the next rebirth be?
+We have already understood that life is impermanent, but have you ever considered, if you really die, where will the next rebirth be?

 Can you be reborn in a pure land?
-To be reborn in a good realm or to fall into a bad realm?
+Will you be reborn in a good realm or to fall into a bad realm?

 Always think about this yourself.

-1. Causes of falling into the Three Evil Realms
+##### 1. Causes of falling into the Three Evil Realms

 Today's sentient beings have relatively heavy afflictions and often do evil things.

 After death, most of them, 99% of them, will fall into the evil realms.

-Among the ten evil karmas, the big ones will go to hell, the moderate ones will go to the realm of hungry ghosts, and the small ones will go to the realm of animals.
+Among the ten evil deeds, the big ones will go to hell, the moderate ones will go to the realm of hungry ghosts, and the small ones will go to the realm of animals.

-The ten evil karmas, large and small, have the result of going to the three evil realms.
+The ten evil deeds, large and small, all result in going to the three evil realms.

 What is great evil?
 Great evil karma refers to the karma caused by great greed, hatred, and delusion, such as murder.